Where Eagles Dare: A Guide to Burg Hohenwerfen, Austria: Most Iconic Alpine Fortress

 Where Eagles Dare: Filming at Hohenwerfen

 In 1968, Hollywood discovered what Austrian archbishops had known for centuries.
 Hohenwerfen is the most photogenic fortress in the Alps.
-MGM's "Where Eagles Dare" needed a Nazi stronghold impregnable enough to justify Clint Eastwood's squint.
-They found it here.
+When MGM needed a location for the classic Clint Eastwood movie "Where Eagles Dare," they needed a Nazi stronghold impregnable enough to justify the mission.
+They found it here at Schloss Adler (the movie name for Hohenwerfen).

 |